Home

 A European Reference Network (ERN) is a network connecting health care providers and centres of expertise of highly specialised healthcare, for the purpose of improving access to diagnosis, treatment and the provision of high-quality healthcare for patients with Rare Diseases no matter where they are in Europe.
 Patient representatives are involved in the governance of ERNs.

-Check out more information about ERNs: promotional material / flyer
+Check out more information about ERNs: General information on European Reference Networks / promotional material / flyer

 Genturis patients